Texas storms bruise Travelers' quarterly profit

 Two-thirds of those losses came from two severe storms in Texas in March, the company said.

-Travelers’ shares were down 4 percent at $111.38 in early trading on Thursday, and the stock was the biggest drag on the Dow Jones industrial average.
+Travelers' shares were down 4 percent at $111.38 in early trading on Thursday, and the stock was the biggest drag on the Dow Jones industrial average .DJI.

 Texas was hit by several storms in March, including tornadoes that toppled power lines, damaged structures and injured a number of people.

-Auto insurer Progressive Corp earlier reported a near 14-fold rise in catastrophe losses due to the storms, while Kemper Corp and United Insurance Holdings Corp have said they expect their losses to increase sharply.
+Auto insurer Progressive Corp (PGR.N) earlier reported a near 14-fold rise in catastrophe losses due to the storms, while Kemper Corp (KMPR.N) and United Insurance Holdings Corp (UIHC.O) have said they expect their losses to increase sharply.

 Travelers’ net income fell to $691 million, or $2.30 per share, in the period from $833 million, or $2.55 per share, a year earlier.